-Actually, nobody ever asks me if this is okay.
-They just go ahead and do it.
-But that’s okay.
 Fan fiction has been around a long time and gives people much pleasure.
-I like the idea that people may be adding to what I’ve created.
-I can appreciate that some need to indulge in a little wish fulfillment.
+I like the idea that people may be writing as an expression of their enjoyment of my stories, just as I like the idea that people are making art, music and costumes based on what I’ve created.
+I can appreciate that some readers need to indulge in a little wish fulfillment, too.
 (The idea of Black Magician Trilogy slash fiction amuses me no end.
 Who would get with whom?)

 So I’ve found that I don’t mind if people play with my world and characters, but there is a point where it is no longer flattering or amusing.
 Actually, there are three points:

 1. Copyright issues.
 It should be obvious that I would mind if stories using my characters or worlds were published without my permission.
-My publishers would mind a lot more than me, so if you’re tempted, imagine their lawyers rubbing their hands together in anticipation of the large sums of money they might extract from you.
+My publishers would mind a lot more than me, so if you’re tempted, imagine their lawyers tapping on your door.

 3. Remember, I put many, many years of hard work into creating and developing my world and characters.
 The story goes where I want it to.
 The characters do what I want them to.
 The idea of fan fiction that adds to the story is appealing, but don’t expect me to like changes or distortions, especially ones made out of prejudice or malice.
 And rewriting an entire series is insulting.